marcopovitch/centaur_tools/Readme.md

 * file data archive following a standard data structure ([SDS](https://www.seiscomp3.org/wiki/doc/applications/slarchive/SDS)) named *Continuous Data Archive* (with firmware >= 3.4.18).

 ##### Continuous Data Archive
 But unfortunately in the Continuous Data Archive *an extra miniseed blockette* is added at 00h00m00s but not in the miniseed data coming from Centaur seedlink server.
 Moreover for a given data packet the sequence number in the Continuous Data Archive file *is not the same* from the one comming from seedlink.
-The blockette Id is reseted to 0 at 00h00m00s in the Continuous Data Archive, whereas it is incremented in seedlink.
+The blockette Id is reseted to 000001 at 00h00m00s in the Continuous Data Archive, whereas it is incremented for seedlink client.
 This leads the data completion process (rsync in delta/differential mode) to transfert *all* data archive rather than only the missing data packet !

 ##### Centaur seedlink server
 Furthermore, different seedlink clients connected to the same Centaur seedlink server get same data packets (hopefully) **but** with different blockette Id.
+The first data packet received by client has a blockette Id set to 00001.

 ##### Data packet inspection
-The dump (using `msi` tool) of the data packets comming from Centaur seedlink server and from the Continuous Data Archive is just below :
+The [msi](https://github.com/iris-edu/msi) tool was used (using `msi -d`) to dump the data packets comming from *Centaur seedlink server* and from the *Continuous Data Archive*.

 ###### Data packet commming from Centaur seedlink server